SimonDedman/gbm.auto/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-"checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-    ‘COPYING.LESSERv3’ ‘GSHHG.zip’ ‘GSHHS_shp’ ‘LICENSE.TXT’ ‘README.TXT’
-    ‘SHAPEFILES.TXT’ ‘WDBII_shp’"
-These are shapefiles downloaded for the basemap function, into a tmp folder.
-They are not present in the check directory after the check has finished.

-* This is a new release.
+Minor tweak to fix match.arg issue made for release but used inproperly.

 ***